Fox Route 3

 A short branch of the River Nene leads from the lock, with Stanground Village on the left and a nature reserve on the right, before we go under the railway bridge that takes us out onto the wide waters of the Nene.
 Turn left here and you will find visitor moorings along the length of the park which are convenient for the city centre.

 As you cruise up river from the centre of Peterborough you will see on the right a series of open spaces and wild areas that form part of the huge Nene Park that occupies some 500 acres of meadows, lakes and woods and runs for around six miles alongside the River Nene.
 You pass the entrance to the channel that leads to the rowing lake then the sculpture park can be seen.
+The entrance to the park is served by Nene Valley Railway at Ferry Meadows which has steam trains, 7 miles of track and 3 stops.

 Ferry Meadows Country Park